dmikushin/UNIL_thesis_template/README.md

-# Template for the EPFL PhD thesis
+# Template for the UNIL PhD thesis

-Welcome to the **unofficial** template for the EPFL PhD thesis.
+Welcome to the **unofficial** template for the UNIL PhD thesis, a fork of the [template for EPFL thesis](https://github.com/glederrey/EPFL_thesis_template).
 Before starting to write your thesis, have a look at this page: [https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-end-of-thesis/](https://www.epfl.ch/education/phd/regulations/internal-regulations/edoc-faq-end-of-thesis/).
 It will give you all mandatory information concerning your thesis.
 It is also not required for you to use this template.
 It's only here to help you and remove the struggle to create your own template.

 Other versions of the template:
 - Mathias Payer: [https://github.com/HexHive/thesis_template](https://github.com/HexHive/thesis_template).